dormant/webobs/README.md

 seismic_plot_viewer is an interactive CGI script to view by date a variety of images of seismic, and other, data in webobs.
 It is viewable using the *Seismology | Helicorders etc* tab.

-These are the types of plots that it serves up.
+These are the different kinds of plots that it serves up.
 * Helicorders
 * Short-period helicorders
 * Wide short-period helicorders